Steve Earle: 2000–present

-On February 17, 2015, Earle released his sixteenth studio album, Terraplane.
+On February 17, 2015, Earle released his 16th studio album, Terraplane.

-On September 10, 2015, Earle & the Dukes released a new internet single titled "Mississippi, It's Time".
+On September 10, 2015, Earle and the Dukes released a new internet single titled "Mississippi, It's Time".
 The song's lyrics are directed towards the state of Mississippi and their refusal to abandon the Confederate Flag and remove it from their state flag.
-The song was released for sale the following day with all proceeds going towards the Southern Poverty Law Center, a civil rights organization.
+The song was released for sale the following day with all proceeds going towards the Southern Poverty Law Center, a civil-rights organization.

 On June 10, 2016, Earle released an album of duets with Shawn Colvin, titled simply Colvin And Earle, which was accompanied by a tour in London and the US.

-On June 16, 2017, Earle & the Dukes released his seventeenth studio album, So You Wannabe An Outlaw.
-GUY, Earle's tribute album to his songwriting hero Guy Clark was released on March 29, 2019.
+On June 16, 2017, Earle and the Dukes released his 17th studio album, So You Wannabe an Outlaw.
+GUY, Earle's tribute album to his songwriting hero Guy Clark, was released on March 29, 2019.

 Earle was among hundreds of artists whose material was destroyed in the 2008 Universal fire.
-Earle was one of five artists who filed a class action lawsuit against Universal on June 21, in response to an earlier Times report on the fire.
+Earle was one of five artists who filed a class-action lawsuit against Universal on June 21, in response to an earlier Times report on the fire.

+Earle was the musical director for the 2020 play Coal Country about the 2010 West Virginia mining disaster where 29 men died.
+The play by Jessica Blank and Eric Jensen ran at the Public Theater in New York and was cut short by the start of the COVID-19 pandemic.
+He was nominated for Drama Desk and Lucille Lortel awards for his work on the play's music.
+Songs from the play are on his 2020 album Ghosts of West Virginia.

-In June 2021 Earle joined Willie Nile on Nile's new song "Blood on Your Hands" to be featured on Nile's upcoming album The Day the Earth Stood Still.
+In 2021, Earle joined Willie Nile on Nile's song "Blood on Your Hands", featured on Nile's album The Day the Earth Stood Still.

+In 2023, Earle said he is working on a musical of the film Tender Mercies.